router5/router5.github.io/_guides/middleware.md

 # Middleware functions

 > Multiple middleware functions can be registered with a router instance.
 They are invoked in series after the router has made sure active route segments can be deactivated and future active route segments can be activated.
-Middleware functions are a great way to load data for your routes.
+Middleware functions are for example a great way to load data for your routes.

 ## Registering middleware functions

-A middleware is a function taking a router instance and injectables (like lifecycle methods and plugins) and returning a function which will be called on each transition (unless a transition failed at the _canActivate_ or _canDeactivate_ state).
+A middleware is a function taking a router instance and registered dependencies (like lifecycle methods and plugins) and returning a function which will be called on each transition (unless a transition failed at the _canActivate_ or _canDeactivate_ state).

 A middleware function can return a boolean for synchronous results, a promise or call a done callback for asynchronous operations.
 If it returns false, a rejected promise or a callback with an error, it will fail the transition.